Skip to main content

 • model: "haiku" — uses the cheapest model since this is simple file maintenance

-• allow_ping: false — can never notify the user; purely background
+• allow-ping: false — can never notify the user; purely background

 • Freshness protocol — date-tagged facts with automatic staleness pruning